 The bikes are available from 06:00 to 00:00, and are usually out from April to December depending on when the ice clears/returns.

 To access the bikes you’ll need to register online.
-Options include a season subscription or a 24-hour pass, meaning the bikes are available to tourists too.
+Options include a season subscription, 24-hour, 3 day or 2 week pass, meaning the bikes are available to tourists too.

 The app-based system is great for locals – it’s easy to find your nearest rack, get a real-time status about how many bikes are available, and unlock a bike – but this isn’t so tourist-friendly if you don’t have an internet connection.
 If you don’t have the app, each stand has a touch screen to unlock a bike using your phone number and pin.